alexbabits/quadratic-voting-dApp/README.md

 ## Finishing Up
 - UI Concerns
-    - pop ups for error messages on screen rather than console. pop up for successful vote.
     - Move everything visually to how you want
         - Connect Wallet & Disconnect button in top right
         - Past Voters in a nice box format on left or right.